Transport Layer Security: Description

 This concludes the handshake and begins the secured connection, which is encrypted and decrypted with the session key until the connection closes.
 If any one of the above steps fails, then the TLS handshake fails and the connection is not created.

-Note that TLS 1.3 only allows key exchange algorithms providing forward secrecy.
-Consequently, establishing a PreMasterSecret using the server's public and private key is only available in TLS 1.2 and below.
+Older versions of TLS and SSL allowed for establishing sessions via a PreMasterSecret using the server's public and private key.
+These algorithms were eliminated in TLS1.3 when it mandated forward secrecy.

 TLS and SSL do not fit neatly into any single layer of the OSI model or the TCP/IP model.
-TLS runs "on top of some reliable transport protocol (e.g., TCP)," which would imply that it is above the transport layer.
+TLS runs "on top of some reliable transport protocol (e.g., TCP)", which would imply that it is above the transport layer.
 It serves encryption to higher layers, which is normally the function of the presentation layer.
 However, applications generally use TLS as if it were a transport layer, even though applications using TLS must actively control initiating TLS handshakes and handling of exchanged authentication certificates.

 When secured by TLS, connections between a client (e.g., a web browser) and a server (e.g., wikipedia.org) will have all of the following properties: